 Alcohol consumption and telomere length: observational and Mendelian randomization approaches

-Anya Topiwala, Bernd Taschler, Klaus P. Ebmeier, Steve Smith, Hang Zhou, Daniel F Levey, Veryan Codd, Nilesh Samani, Joel Gelernter, Thomas E. Nichols, Stephen Burgess in press.
+Anya Topiwala, Bernd Taschler, Klaus P. Ebmeier, Steve Smith, Hang Zhou, Daniel F Levey, Veryan Codd, Nilesh Samani, Joel Gelernter, Thomas E. Nichols, Stephen Burgess.

 Alcohol’s impact on telomere length, a proposed marker of biological age, is unclear.
 We performed the largest observational study to date and compared findings with Mendelian randomization (MR) estimates.
 Two-sample MR used data from a recent genome-wide association study (GWAS) of telomere length.
 Genetic variants were selected on the basis of associations with alcohol consumption and alcohol use disorder (AUD).
 Non-linear MR employed UK Biobank individual data.
 MR analyses suggest a causal relationship between alcohol and telomere length: both genetically predicted alcohol traits were inversely associated with telomere length.
 1 S.D. higher genetically-predicted log-transformed alcoholic drinks weekly had a -0.07 S.D. effect on telomere length (95% confidence interval [CI]:-0.14 to -0.01); genetically-predicted AUD - 0.06 S.D. effect (CI:-0.10 to -0.02).
 Results were consistent across methods and independent from smoking.
 Non-linear analyses indicated a potential threshold relationship between alcohol and telomere length.
 Our findings have implications for potential aging-related disease prevention strategies.